patrickwick/binutils/README.md

 * all input file sections must be ordered ascending by file offsets
 * target endianness must match native endianness
 * no section or program header can be relocated, meaning:
-    * shstrtab must be the last section, otherwise adding a new seciton name may corrupt the headers or section content (undected corruption?)
+    * shstrtab must be the last section, otherwise adding a new section name may corrupt the headers or section content (undected corruption?)
     * changing section alignment may corrupt headers that are not relocated by shifting sections contents into the header offset due to an increase alignment
     * sections cannot be resized
     * sections cannot be reordered